CUSTOMER STORY

 The Injury and Rehabilitation of a Paralyzed Veteran

-A medic helicopter rushed in to take DeLancey to the hospital.
-He flatlined multiple times on the way to Al-Asad airbase.
-Once stabilized, he was flown to Landstuhl, Germany for surgery.
-Eventually, he returned to the U.S. for treatement of his injuries at Walter Reed Medical Center in Bethesda, Maryland, where he was plad in a medically induced coma.
-Once sedation was weaned, DeLancey's family, friends, and medical team encouraged him to discontinue use of the ventilator that was placed when doctors worked on his injuries.
-When DeLancey came off the ventilator, he was given the choice of four rehabilitation hospitals, and he went to his home state of Florida for extensive rehabilitation.
+A medical helicopter rushed in to take DeLancey to the hospital.
+He flatlined multiple times on the way to Al Asad Air Base.
+Once stabilized, he was flown to Landstuhl, Germany, for surgery.
+Eventually, he returned to the U.S. for treatment of his injuries at Walter Reed Medical Center in Bethesda, Maryland, where he was placed in a medically induced coma.

 For DeLancey, an important part of rehabilitation included maintaining an active lifestyle and participating in sports.
-He began going to events put on by the Wounded Warror Project, an organization dedicated to supporting the wellbeing of Veterans through mental health services, physical wellness, and peeer support.
-DeLancey not only began participating in adaptive sports like hand cycling, wheelchair rugby, and wheelchair basketball, but he also became a peer mentor to fellow Veterans, traveling to Bethesda, Maryland and the Tampa VA hospital to support Veterans going through similar experiences.
+He began attending events put on by the Wounded Warrior Project, an organization dedicated to supporting the Veterans through mental health services, physical wellness and peer support.

 A Wheelchair Van for a Deserving Veteran